IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 In IsaacScript mods, both enums and objects are used, depending on the situation.
 This might be a little confusing.

-For most purposes, it's not important to know the low-level details - you can use whichever one you like.
+For most purposes, it is not important to know the low-level details - you can use whichever one you like.
 But if you want to dive into some of the details and explore the differences, then read on.

 <br />